Committee on Inclusivity and Environment

 Recent events in the US have brought renewed focus to the very serious, pervasive, and persistent problem of systemic racism in our nation.
 As members of The Physics Department at Montana State University, we unequivocally condemn racism and stand together with our Black, Indigenous and People of Color (BIPOC) colleagues, students and their families.

-Signed by the MSU Physics Committee on Environment and Inclusion:
+Signed by the MSU Physics Committee on Inclusivity and Environment:

 Nick Borys (Faculty)

 Katie Fasbender (Graduate Student)

 Charles Kankelborg (Faculty)

 Dick Smith (Emeritus Faculty)

 The Committee on Inclusitivity and Environment within the Physics Department will be taking steps during the 2020-21 academic year to: